fonoster/routr/README.md

 ## Community

 We are building Routr in the open.
-The best to communicate with us via [GitHub Discussions.](https://github.com/fonoster/fonoster/discussions)
+The best to communicate with us is via [GitHub Discussions.](https://github.com/fonoster/routr/discussions)

 ---